SWoto/OutOfSight/README.md

 1. **Create an Internet Gateway**:
    - Navigate to the **Internet Gateways** section and create a new Internet Gateway.
-   - Attach the Internet Gateway to the `oos-vpc`.
+   - Attach the Internet Gateway to the `cf-vpc`.

 1. **Enable Internet Access for the Public Subnet**:
-   - Edit the `oos-public-route-table` and add the following route:
+   - Edit the `cf-public-route-table` and add the following route:
      - **Destination**: `0.0.0.0/0`
      - **Target**: The created Internet Gateway.